sfwydyc/my-rocketqa/README.md

 With the examples below, you can build your own QA-System.

 ### Running with JINA
-[JINA](https://jina.ai/) is A cloud-native neural search framework to build SOTA and scalable deep learning search applications in minutes.
+[JINA](https://jina.ai/) is a cloud-native neural search framework to build SOTA and scalable deep learning search applications in minutes.
 Please view [JINA example](https://github.com/PaddlePaddle/RocketQA/tree/main/examples/jina_example) to see our example.

 ### Running with Faiss
-We also provide an example built on [Faiss](https://github.com/facebookresearch/faiss)
+We also provide a simple example built on [Faiss](https://github.com/facebookresearch/faiss)
 ```bash
 cd examples/faiss_example/
 pip3 install -r requirements.txt